MustaphaBounoua/mustaphabounoua.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I'm a postdoctoral research scientist specializing in generative modeling, multimodal learning, diffusion models and information-theoretic estimation.
+I'm a postdoctoral research scientist specializing in generative modeling, multimodal learning, diffusion models.